boardroom-inc/stateless/docs/other/funds/gitcoin.md

-title: Gitcoin Grants - EthHub
+title: Gitcoin Grants - stateless

 description: Fast, easy, and secure way to provide recurring token contributions to the best OSS maintainers in your community.